mangopy/AutoTools/README.md

 ## Training data for AutoTools-Learning

-We collect 7,243/12, 251/14,689 examples for the tool understanding, relevance learning, and function learning tasks in our AutoTools-Learning method.
+We collect training examples for the tool understanding, relevance learning, and function learning tasks in our AutoTools-Learning method.
 To ensure data quality, we apply strict filtering strategies, such as removing examples with empty tool responses, unsolvable queries, or incorrect tool-calling parameters.
 We also reformat these datasets into a unified interactive format.
 Each formatted example begins with a system instruction describing the task and initial input, followed by interactions between two roles: the user and the LLM, or the LLM and the execution environment.
-The demo training data (1,0000) can be found in the `./data` folder.
+The demo training data can be found in the `./data` folder.

 ### 📊 Model Experiments Results